zyzisyz/flow_sre/README.md

     --utt2spk data/utt2spk
 ```

-When we finish data preparation, we can get a `feats.npz` file, which contain audio Mel-features and its labels
+When we finish data preparation process, we can get a `feats.npz` file, which contain audio Mel-features and its labels

 Each frame has 72 dimension vector and two labels: `spker_label` and `utt_label`.